 Crime and Punishment at 150 is an outreach program that celebrates Dostoevsky’s 1866 novel.
-Our main event is a conference, which took place October 20-22, 2016 at the University of British Columbia.
-The outreach program is co-organized by Katherine Bowers (UBC) and Kate Holland (Toronto).
+Our main event, a conference, took place October 20-22, 2016 at the University of British Columbia.
+The outreach program was co-organized by Katherine Bowers (UBC) and Kate Holland (Toronto).
 Events happened online and on-site in various locations across Canada and the United Kingdom.

-This program is made possible through the generous support of our sponsors, including:
+This program was made possible through the generous support of our sponsors, including:

 The University of British Columbia